 Claim: Up to RM2,500

-You are entitled to claim this tax relief for the purchase of:
+You can claim this tax relief for the following expenses:

 Claim: Up to RM2,500

-To illustrate how it works, say you’ve purchased a smartphone worth RM2,000 in March and a laptop worth RM4,000 in July, you can claim up to the maximum amount offered under these two tax reliefs.
-Under the additional tax relief, you can claim up to RM2,500 for the purchase of the laptop.
-And under the general lifestyle tax relief, you can claim RM2,000 for the smartphone and another RM500 from the purchase of the laptop.
+LHDN has also confirmed before that this tax relief is stackable with the general lifestyle tax relief of RM2,500; if you’re still unsure how it works, here’s an illustration: Let’s say you’ve purchased a smartphone worth RM2,000 in March 2022, and a laptop for RM4,000 in July 2022.
+Accordingly, you can claim up to RM2,500 for the purchase of the laptop under this special tax relief.
+Meanwhile, under the general lifestyle tax relief, you can claim RM2,000 for the smartphone and another RM500 from the purchase of the laptop.

 Claim: Up to RM1,000